How to Become a Database Administrator

 Most database administrators have a bachelor’s degree in management information systems (MIS) or a computer-related field.

-Database administrators usually have a bachelor’s degree in an information- or computer-related subject.
-Before becoming administrators, these workers typically get experience in a related field.
+Database administrators (DBAs) usually have a bachelor’s degree in an information- or computer-related subject such as computer science.
+Before becoming an administrator, these workers typically get work experience in a related field.

 Most database administrators have a bachelor’s degree in management information systems (MIS) or a computer-related field.
 Firms with large databases may prefer applicants who have a master’s degree focusing on data or database management, typically either in computer science, information systems, or information technology.

 Database administrators need an understanding of database languages, the most common of which is Structured Query Language, commonly called SQL.
 Most database systems use some variation of SQL, and a DBA will need to become familiar with whichever programming language the firm uses.

 Certification is generally offered directly from software vendors or from vendor-neutral certification providers.
 Certification validates the knowledge and best practices required from DBAs.
 Companies may require their database administrators to be certified in the products they use.

 Work Experience in a Related Occupation